 Offered: Fall, Spring.

-SOC 340 - Law Enforcement: Theory and Application (4)
+SOC 340 - Police and Policing (4)

 The philosophy, history, and practice of law enforcement are examined.
 Organization and jurisdiction of local, state, and federal law enforcement agencies and their roles in the administration of criminal justice are explored.